 What accompanied the good wolf at to my doorstep was quite an unexpected gift.
 I began to receive apologies from others that healed places I didn't know were wounded which brought me to a deeper place of my own self-forgiveness.
 As I fed the good wolf, I also received the nourishment of love and acceptance.

-The tests results came back negative and as I boldly closed doors on aspects of my personal and professional life, many new doors opened seemingly on their own with a new bright light on the other side.
+The tests results came back negative and as I boldly closed doors on aspects of life, then new doors opened seemingly on their own with a new bright light on the other side.
 Perhaps this is all just luck or perhaps it was truly about who I was feeding in the battlefields of my mind.

 I invite you to also boldly choose to feed your good wolf and see the gifts it brings to you...